nhcooper123/macro-group-info/HelpGeomorph.md

 Ask a curator if you need help with this as certain things will need to go through pest control procedures before they can be used.
 Also using modeling clay is usually not allowed here.
 * Shoot in RAW.
 * Remember to take your charger into the collections, and charge over lunch (or take a spare battery/camera) if you're having a heavy data of data collection.
+You may also need a spare memory card.
 * Remember photographs don't need to be beautiful, but you do need to be able to see all the landmarks clearly, and the scale bar.

 ## 2. Choose landmarks
+First, ensure you know what I mean by a landmark by reading the first couple of chapters of [Zelditch et al. 2012](http://store.elsevier.com/Geometric-Morphometrics-for-Biologists/Miriam-Zelditch/isbn-9780123869036/).
-This is the hardest step and also the most important.
+Choosing landmarks is the most important step of an analysis.
-Unfortunately it is often the most subjective!
+Unfortunately it is often very difficult as it is quite subjective!
 Choice of landmarks (both the coordinate points you will put on the photo/scan, and any outline curves or semi-landmarks) will depend on the *question* you're asking, the species you're studying and the type of analysis you want to do.
 My advice is to first read as many studies as possible using the same species as you and see which landmarks they used and which anatomical features are fairly easy to identify.
 Landmarks should be present on all the species in your analysis (although you can have absent landmarks if needed), and be repeatable and identifiable.